anagha-google/ts22-just-enough-terraform-for-da/05-lab-guide/Module-14.md

-# Module 13: Customize a file
+# Module 13: Customize a file with Terraform
-Often we need to custmize files before running them, based on variables unique to the dpeloyment.
-In this module, we will customize our Vertex AI Workbench notebook instance startup scripts at Terraform runtime. <br>
+Often we need to customize files before running them, based on variables unique to the deployment.
+In this module, we will customize our Vertex AI Workbench notebook instance post startup scripts at Terraform runtime. <br>

 **Lab Module Duration:** <br>
 5 minutes or less